 Lithuania Compensation Laws

-Your employees must make at least 380 EUR per month to meet Lithuania’s compensation laws.
+As of January 2021, your employees must make at least 642 EUR per month to meet Lithuania’s compensation laws.
 While bonuses are not mandatory, many employees expect to see bonuses included in an employment contract.
 Workers with particularly in-demand skills may expect a higher wage for their time as well as annual raises.

 Guaranteed Benefits That You Must Provide